plone/training/docs/react/redirects.md

 ```

 Then we will add the handler to handle the back event.
-This event will make use of the {file}`useHistory` hook provide by the react-router-dom.
+This event will make use of the `useHistory` hook provide by the `react-router-dom`.
-Once you call this hook it will give you access to the history instance that you may use to navigate.
+Once you call this hook, it will give you access to the history instance that you may use to navigate.
 It has a push method which will push to the new route.

 ```{code-block} jsx